Use the filters to find legal resources like cases, reports, staff opinions, and events. You can sort by topic, type or industry.

 April 4, 2019

-The staff of the Federal Trade Commission will examine consumer protection issues related to video game loot boxes at a public workshop on August 7, 2019, in Washington, DC.
-Loot boxes are in-game rewards that contain a random assortment of virtual items (loot) to assist a player advance in the...
+The staff of the Federal Trade Commission examined consumer protection issues related to video game loot boxes at a public workshop on August 7, 2019, in Washington, DC.
+Loot boxes are in-game rewards that contain a random assortment of virtual items (loot) to assist a player advance in the online...

 Case: Amazon.com, Inc.